Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ```

 ### OAuth access tokens

 OAuth2 is a protocol that lets external applications request authorization to private details in a user's Amplitude Data account without accessing their password.
-This is preferred over Basic Authentication because tokens can be limited to specific types of data and can be revoked by users at any time.
+This method is superior to basic authentication because you can limit tokens to specific types of data, and you can revoke them at any time.

 An OAuth client application uses Amplitude as an identity provider to authenticate as the user who grants access to the app.
-This means when a user grants an OAuth client app access, they grant permissions to all Data projects they have access to in their account, and also to any organizations they belong to.
+This means that when a user grants an OAuth client app access, they grant permissions to all Data projects they have access to in their account, and to any organizations they belong to.
 Building an OAuth client app is a good option if you are creating more complex processes than a simple script can handle.
-Note that OAuth Apps are applications that need to be hosted somewhere.
+Note that OAuth apps are applications must be hosted somewhere.

 #### Authorization endpoints